top of page

 Down Tube

-Most common on production e-bikes.
-Battery is mounted from the front of the bike down to the crank area.
-Placement improves handling.
+Most common location.
+Battery is mounted from the front of the bike down to the crank area on bike frame.
+Provides centralized and balanced placement which can improve handling.

 bottom of page